Dung24-6/Dung24-6/README.md

 _**I think that novels that leave out technology misrepresent life as badly as Victorians misrepresented life by leaving out sex.**_

 Kurt Vonnegut

+_**Good people are good because they've come to wisdom through failure.
+We get very little wisdom from success, you know.**_

+William Saroyan